The New Colossus

 The wretched refuse of your teeming shore.

-Send these, the homeless, tempest-tossed to me,
+Send these, the homeless, tempest-tost to me,

 I lift my lamp beside the golden door!”